-The Company has zero tolerance for sexual harassment at workplace and has adopted a policy on prevention, prohibition and redressal of sexual harassment at workplace in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the Rules thereunder for prevention and redressal of complaints of sexual harassment at workplace.
+The Company has zero tolerance for sexual harassment at the workplace and has adopted a Policy on prevention, prohibition and redressal of sexual harassment at the workplace in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the Rules thereunder for prevention and redressal of complaints of sexual harassment at workplace.
 An Internal Complaints Committee has been set up to redress complaints received.

-There was no complaint received from any employee during the financial year 2021-22.
-Hence no complaint is outstanding as on March 31, 2022 for redressal.
+There was no complaint received from any employee during the financial year 2022-23.
+Hence, no complaint is outstanding as of March 31, 2023 for redressal.